Retorio Blog

 The good thing is that it’s in your hands and you can learn and coach yourself or employees to consider and incorporate the psychological elements together with your company-specific requirements.

 For example, by coaching the right question tactics to get the information you need to qualify a potential client and then learning, which product or which solution is the best one fitting to their needs.
+Practical sales coaching examples show how this plays out across discovery, objection handling, and close.

 This can create trust by demonstrating that you understand the client’s needs and helping them to succeed.
 If you then present the solution in a positive framed and emotional way, it even amplifies the experience and mitigates negative feelings in your counterpart.

-One way to coach exactly this approach is with AI coaching.
+One way to coach exactly this approach is with AI sales coaching.
 You can mimic your customer journey and perspective, combine it with your company specifics (product specs, etc.), and address psychological aspects to move the deal to the next stage.

 Interested in experiencing AI coaching?
 Let us tell you more: